If you’re planning to live together why wouldn’t you be completely honest with one another?

 What about his collection of vinyl that she fell in love with, or the family heirlooms he gave her?
 Can she keep any or all of this?

-Would a pre or post nuptial agreement or a living together agreement makes a world of difference?
+Would a pre or postnuptial agreement or a living together agreement make a world of difference?

 Ashtons Legal will ensure that an agreement meets the key criteria a court insists on for it to be enforceable, he explains.